creative research

 MAESTROS「WITH THANKS」

-NEW YORK I ITALY │ • In The Watermill Center, Milan, and Modena, I collaborated in a Robert Wilson production with text by Umberto Eco, and music by Ryuichi Sakamoto, ft.
-Isabella Rossellini, and Fiona Shaw.
-I met Philip Glass, and attended visits by Lou Reed, Laurie Anderson, Susan Sontag, and Salman Rushdie.
-The incredible team included Elizabetta di Mambro, Christopher Knowles, Jacques Reynaud, A.J.
-Weissbard, Peter Botazzi, Peter Cerone, Christopher Kondek, Carlos Soto, María Pessino, Koken Ergun, Urs Schonebaum, Daniela Balsamo, Restu Kusumaningrum, Tassy Thompson, Inés Somellera, Felipe Fernández, José Luis Barreras, et al." — PV
+At The Watermill Center (NY), Milan, and Modena (Italy), I collaborated in a production by Robert Wilson with text by Umberto Eco, and music by Ryuichi Sakamoto, ft.
+Isabella Rossellini and Fiona Shaw.
+I met Philip Glass, and attended visits by Lou Reed, Laurie Anderson, Susan Sontag and Salman Rushdie.

-MADRID │ • MA Cinema Studies and MA Screenwriting shared programs: Writing for Television by Brazilian writer Doc Comparato, and Writing for Film by Marsha Kinder, USC professor —kindly wrote a recommendation letter for Pedro Valiente.
-Pursuing a PhD, work with scholars Jesús González Requena and Antonio Lara; supervisor José Ramón Pérez Ornia, director of video art program for RTVE, and curator for Museo Nacional Reina Sofía.
+MADRID First Term • I attended courses at MA Cinema Studies by Brazilian writer Doc Comparato, and Marsha Kinder, professor at University of Southern California, who kindly provided me a recommendation letter.
+Pursuing my PhD, I worked with scholars Jesús González Requena and Antonio Lara, and supervisor José Ramón Pérez Ornia, director of RTVE video art program, and curator for Museo Nacional Centro de Arte Reina Sofía.

 AI has turned into a major force as technology is changing the nature of creative process.
 AI art refers to artwork including procedural 'rule-based' generation of images using mathematical patterns, and algorithms that simulate digital effects.